-435 5.2.4 Rice
+5.2.4 Rice

-Median changes in global rice yields for the CO_2 -ensemble do not differ between the assessed warming levels, with projected increases of about 7 % although the respective local yield change distributions are significantly different (compare Tab.
-S8).
-The distribution of possible developments indicates risk of substantial reductions of up to 17 % and 14 % at 1.5°C and 2°C. For the noCO2-ensemble, reductions of 8 % and 15 % are projected for the two warming levels.
+25 Median changes in global rice yields for the CO2-ensemble do not differ between the assessed warming levels, with projected increases of about 7% although the respective local yield change distributions are significantly different (compare Table S8).
+The distribution of possible developments indicates risks of substantial reductions of up to 17 and 14% at 1.5°C and 2°C of warming.
+For the noCO2-ensemble, reductions of 8 and 15% are projected for the two warming levels.

-The effects of CO2-fertilization consistently indicates yield increases across regions for median projections.
-While differences between warming levels are apparent for some regions and the CO2-ensemble, global estimates are very similar between both warming levels.
-For the noCO2-ensemble, robust differences between 1.5°C and 2°C warming are apparent for all major rice producing regions, including all Asian regions where a total of 40 % of rice is produced today (EAS, SAS, SEA, TIB) as well as the Amazon, and South American rice producers.
+- 5 The effects of CO2-fertilization consistently indicates yield increases across regions for median projections.
+While differences between warming levels are apparent for some regions and the CO2-ensemble, these display comparably low confidence levels.
+For the noCO2-ensemble, robust differences between 1.5°C and 2°C warming are apparent for all major rice producing regions, including all Asian regions where a total - of 40% of rice is produced today (EAS, SAS, SEA, TIB) as well as the Amazon, and South American rice producers.
 Reductions are projected to double between the two warming levels, for example in South Asia, South-East South America and the Tibetan Plateau.
-For these regions, median projections are close to the lower end of the likely range (compare Fig. 12 and Tab.
-S8).
+For these regions, median projections are close to the lower end of the likely range (compare Fig. 12 and Table S8).